Financial fraud is not something new - it has been around as long as banks have been in existence.

 How Banks are Using Intelligent AI for Fraud Detection

+By employing advanced analytics and machine learning algorithms, banks can identify and prevent fraudulent activities more effectively.
 Here are some of the key ways banks are using AI intelligence for fraud detection:

 Developing Fraud Scores Based on Past Transactions